SOFORTPlugins/plugin-payment-sofort/README.md

 ![FRONTEND Studios Logo](https://www.frontend-studios.de/img/logos/fes_big.png)

-# SOFORT plugin for plentymarkets 7.x
+# Sofort plugin for plentymarkets 7.x

-This is the official SOFORT plugin developed by Frontend Studios.
-Integrate the payment method SOFORT in your plentymarkets 7 online store.
+This is the official Sofort plugin developed by Frontend Studios.
+Integrate the payment method Sofort in your plentymarkets 7 online store.

 ## Requirements

 This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
-A layout plugin is required in order to integrate SOFORT in your online store.
+A layout plugin is required in order to integrate Sofort in your online store.
 We recommend using the plentymarkets plugin [Ceres](https://github.com/plentymarkets/plugin-ceres).

 ## Installing